aidanc1266/apcsa-freedom-project/tool/learning-log.md

 - Create Block of Ruby and Block of Sapphire
 - Create crafting recipies for all the blocks using this [guide](https://youtube.com/watch?v=NppdgWsSVec)

+3/9
+- Create Block of Pearl
+- No more items will be added (except tools, armor, and weapons)

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc